trungtle/TLVulkanRenderer/README.md

 | # frames     | 300  | 300  |
 | ms / frame   | 193.04 | 130.33 |

 This confirms to me that in fact using `SAH` splitting method is an improvemance from using `EqualCounts` method.
+With the duck scene, the application was running 8-12 FPS.
+While a bit slow, this is a lot faster than my GPU ray tracing implementation.

 #### Uniform SSAA